emilyb7/keystonejs/README.md

 #### Images

-For this we need an account with Cloudinary, which is free.
+In order for an admin to be able to upload custom images, we need to sign up for Cloudinary, which is free.

 I've saved my API key and secret in a `.env` file.
-Using the `dotenv` module for env variables this time.
+Using the `dotenv` module for env variables.

 Cloudinary config is set like this:
 ```js